 - Motivational: This is an especially powerful angle for an interview.
 Speak to someone who has done what your audience wants to do.
 Have them explain what they did and the benefits of doing it.
 Help your audience taste the results.

-If you publish either an audio or video interview, be sure to post either a transcript (best) or a summary of the interview in the post.
-This is important because readers will want to check out links and resources that you talked about in the interview.
-Also, you want to let Google know what your content is about.
-And since Google doesn’t listen to audio or watch videos, you have to let Google know what it’s all about.
+Interview Post Tip: If you publish either an audio or video interview, be sure to post either a transcript (best) or a summary of the interview in the post.
+This is important because readers will want to check out the links and resources that you talked about in the interview.

 6. Link Posts (2 Blog Post Ideas)